andih2013/Cryptocurrency/README.md

-# Getting Started with Create React App
+# Getting Started

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using ReactJS, Redux, Typescript, Jest.
+It loads data via calling API endpoints in https://www.coingecko.com/en/api/documentation?.

+The page contains a list of all cryptocurrencies, name/symbol filter, pagination, loading state, error handling and a modal with details triggered by clicking on a row.

+Unit tests were developed using Jest.

 ## Available Scripts